Why Èze deserves the detour for a palace stay

 | June-Aug | 700-1200 € | Very high | Heat, crowds, book 6 months ahead |

-| Sept-Oct | 500-750 € | Average | Golden light, sea still warm |
+| Sept-Oct | 500-750 € | Medium | Golden light, sea still warm |

 | Nov-Mar | 350-500 € | Low | Mild but windy, some restaurants closed |

-Winter (November to March) sees rates drop 40%, but several village restaurants close and the mistral can blow for three days straight, making terraces unusable.
+Winter (November to March) sees rates drop 40%, but several village restaurants close and the mistral can blow for three days straight, rendering terraces unusable.
 On the other hand, the spas run full tilt and the heated pools at La Chèvre d'Or and Cap Estel remain viable.

 Where to stay: the three addresses that deliver on their promises